• Books

 photo courtesy Philip Greenspun

 They’re good and normal, even tired.
-A mixture of nationalities living together with the visitors.
-I tell you they’re much better than the natives from the Mediterranean beaches.
-Less hassling in Istanbul.
+A mixture of nationalities living with the visitors.
+I have noticed less hassling in Istanbul compared to what I found on Mediterranean beaches.

 Cruise Ship in Karaköy